This post may contain affiliate links. Please read our disclosure policy.

 - To Freeze.
 Soup can be frozen for up to 3 months.
 Freeze soup in an airtight freezer-safe storage container.
 Let thaw overnight in the refrigerator before reheating.

-More Vegetarian Soup Recipes to Try:
+More Cozy Fall Soup Recipes

 Tuscan Creamy Gnocchi Soup